Updated on 10/12/23

 Diabetes and Eating Disorders

 Type 1 diabetics need regular insulin injections to process glucose.
-Often diagnosed early in life, type 1 diabetics become used to their insulin regimen and adjust to monitoring their food intake.
+Often diagnosed early in childhood or early adulthood, individuals with type 1 become used to their insulin regimen and adjust it as needed while monitoring their food intake.
 Without proper vigilance, a diabetic’s health can decline rapidly as their body struggles to regulate itself.
 One side effect of improper treatment is weight loss despite regular food intake.
-And this can be a great temptation for teens and adults experiencing certain pressures surrounding body image, leading to the development of eating disorders.
+This can be a great temptation for teens and adults experiencing certain pressures surrounding body image, leading to the development of eating disorders.

 The purging process that diabulimia permits often mirrors the cycles of bulimia.
 As Janice Dada explains in Today’s Dietician, “Diabulimia clients exhibit behaviors characteristic of the eating disorder bulimia nervosa by bingeing on large amounts of sugary or carbohydrate-rich foods and purging the excess sugar through urination.
 Individuals with bulimia nervosa who don’t have diabetes binge on large amounts of food but purge with the use of laxatives, self-induced vomiting, or excessive exercise to lose weight.”

 It’s important for concerned parents to know that diabulimia could be an issue for an individual with type 1 diabetes with disordered eating.
 The following signs and symptoms of diabulimia provide significant clues:

 - Hemoglobin A1c value much higher than would be expected, given recorded blood glucose values

 - Changes in eating habits (eating more but still losing weight)

 - Low energy

 - Anxiety about weight or avoidance of being weighed